Virtual Clinic Videos

 requiring too much room, and that the layouts are “plywood

 central” without scenery.
-The larger size gives the feel
+The larger size gives the feel of

-available.
-The clinic includes sources, suppliers, and
+The clinic includes sources, suppliers, and techniques.
+You

-Modeling the B&O West
+Modeling the B&O West End

-End — Terry Terrance
+— Terry Terrance

 Terry